Bypassing the lattice BCS-BEC crossover in strongly correlated superconductors: resilient coherence from multiorbital physics: Phenomenological Ginzburg--Landau theory with finite-momentum pairing

-The Ginzburg-Landau (GL) framework is a phenomenological (macroscopic) approach to the superconducting phase transition.
-Here, we illustrate with GL theory how finite-momentum pairing (FMP) of Cooper pairs connects to the intrinsic length scales of a superconductor, i.e., how introducing a FMP constraint gives access to the London penetration depth \lamL, coherence length $\xi_0$, and also the depairing current \jdp.
-The GL description with FMP has been discussed in other contexts like the superconducting diode effect~\cite{Yuan2022} and Fulde-Ferrel-Larkin-Ovchinnikov (FFLO) theory~\cite{Fulde1964,Larkin1964,Kinnunen2018}.
-Note that in this work we use the term `FMP' to refer exclusively to the order parameter with a helical phase variation and constant amplitude, whereas it is sometimes also used in the context of pair density waves~\cite{Agterberg2020} which imprint an amplitude modulation on the superconducting gap.
+The Ginzburg--Landau (GL) framework is a phenomenological (macroscopic) approach to the superconducting phase transition.
+Here, we illustrate with GL theory how introducing a FMP constraint gives access to the London penetration depth $\lambda_{\mathrm{L}}$, coherence length $\xi_0$, and also the depairing current $j_{\mathrm{dp}}$.
+The GL description with FMP has been discussed in other contexts like the superconducting diode effect [\href{https://doi.org/10.1073/pnas.2119548119}{55}] and Fulde--Ferrel--Larkin--Ovchinnikov (FFLO) theory [\href{https://doi.org/10.1088/1361-6633/aaa4ad}{59}].
+Note that, as mentioned in the main text, we use the term `FMP' to refer exclusively to the order parameter with a helical phase variation and constant amplitude, whereas it is sometimes also used in the context of pair density waves [58, \href{https://doi.org/10.1146/annurev-conmatphys-031119-050711}{63}] which imprint an amplitude modulation on the superconducting gap.